GERMANY >> HISTORY OF GERMANY >> GERMAN DEMOCRATIC

 The rearmament was achieved through the police that served as military formations, namely the "Barracked People's Police" (Kasernierte Volkspolizei).
 They were later renamed "National People's Army" (Nationale Volksarmee).

-case of June 17, 1953, where the Soviet military was called to prohibit demonstrations against the system.
-An important date in German history is August 13, 1961, when the Berlin wall
+17, 1953, where the Soviet military was called to prohibit demonstrations against the system.
+An important date in German history is August 13, 1961, when the Berlin wall construction started.

 East Germany's system followed different rules, and those who didn't walk the line were considered traitors to their country.
 The youth and education were at the center of social policies as a factor of socialization that the government could control.
 The goal was to form adolescents into good Marxist-Leninist citizens.
 The youth ceremony or Jugendweihe marked the beginning of the citizen's life under the banner of Socialism.
 The oath of allegiance to the Soviet Union and the obligation to defend Socialism against any imperialistic attack served as a lifelong pledge.